How to Convert a Foreign Driving License in Mexico

 Frequently Asked Questions

-Yes.
+Yes, as a tourist.
 You can drive with a valid foreign license in Mexico alongside an International Driving Permit (IDP) or a certified Spanish translation of your license.
-If you become a resident, you will need to get a Mexican driver's license.
+If you become a resident, whether temporary or permanent, you will need to get a Mexican driving licence.

-A Mexican driver’s license typically costs MXN 500–1,000 (USD 20–60), depending on the state.
+A Mexican driver’s license typically costs MXN 600–2,100 (USD 32–111), depending on the state and license duration.
 Additional costs may apply for medical tests, exams, or certified translations.

 Common requirements include:Proof of identity (passport or birth certificate), Valid residency card (temporary or permanent), Proof of local address, Existing driver’s license (for exchanges), and passing any required medical, vision, or knowledge tests.